Tuk-Tuk – a local transport option and one of the best transport options to travel the world

 Hop-on Hop-off Bus / Coach Travel

 A hop-on hop-off (or jump-on jump-off) bus / coach allows you to hop-on a bus which will take you to a place where you can hop-off, explore the place, then hop back on another bus to take you to your next stop.
 These are very flexible but only take you to the major cities.
 They don’t deviate from their set routes.
-Europe is well set up with hop-on hop-off buses such as Flixbus and Busabout.
+Europe is well set up with hop-on hop-off buses such as Flixbus and Busbud.

 Local Hop-on Hop-off bus